JPK64/rki-mirror/README.md

 strict lockdown policies.

 Each incidence level has a threshold.
-If the corona incidences are below that threshold for 5 consecutive workdays, the incidence level is reached.
-If the incidences are above that threshold for 3 consecutive days (including holidays), the next incidence level the incidences were below for these 3 days is reached.
+If the corona incidences are below that threshold for 5 consecutive days, the incidence level is reached.
+If the incidences are above that threshold for 3 consecutive days (or 8 consecutive days for incidence level 0), the next incidence level the incidences were below for these 3 days is reached.
 An incidence level change always occurs after two days.

 If the incidence is above the threshold for the third incidence level, the policies provided by the german [Infection Control Act §28b](https://www.gesetze-im-internet.de/ifsg/__28b.html)